UPPS 01.04.06 - Legal Resources for Advisors to Student Organizations

 Registered and chartered student organizations must have a faculty or staff advisor who is employed by the university at least one-half time.

-Advisor – any faculty member or regular staff employee who is employed by the university and is the designated advisor for a registered or chartered student organization.
-For definitions of “registered” or “chartered,” refer to the Student Organizational Policy.
+Advisor – any faculty member or regular staff employee who is employed by the university and is the designated advisor for a registered student organization (for more information regarding student organization guidelines, refer to the Student Handbook).

 Regular Staff Employee – an employee who is hired to work at least 20 hours per week for a period of at least four and one-half months, excluding those employed in positions that require student status as a condition of employment.